 The MPF products distributed by FWD are now provided by Sun Life.
 You will be redirected to the website of the respective MPF Scheme Administrator for checking your MPF account.

-FWD Life Insurance Company (Bermuda) Limited (“FWD”) issues universal life policies, which credit the policyholders’ account with interest that is not guaranteed.
+FWD Life Insurance Company (Bermuda) Limited (“FWD” or “We”) issues universal life policies, which credits non-guaranteed interest to the account of the policyholders (“You”).

-The asset portfolio also targets to provide diversification across different geographic regions and industries to the extent the size of portfolio can support.
+The asset portfolios also target to provide diversification across different geographic regions and industries to the extent the size of portfolio can support.

 Currency exposure of the underlying policies is mitigated by closely matching either through direct investments in the same currency denomination or the use of currency hedging instruments.
 Currently, the majority of the asset is invested in the United States and Asia Pacific and denominated in USD.